 It’s famous for its long pier and vast beach, and has lots of family-friendly activities like parks and amusement arcades.

-If you’re looking for a coastal town to visit for the day, Weston Super Mare is only 30 minutes drive from Bristol.
+If you’re looking for a coastal town to visit for the day, Weston Super Mare is only 30 minutes drive from the city – in fact, it’s one of the easiest beaches to reach from Bristol.

 Amazing Bristol Day Trips…